NextGenCMB/delensalot/README.md

 ## Installation troubles

 Frequent problems are
  * `attrs`.
-If there are errors related to the metamodel, make sure you have `attrs` (not `attr`, which is a different package) installed and updated/upgraded.
+If there are errors related to the metamodel, make sure you have `attrs` (not `attr`, which is a different package) installed and updated/upgraded (version 23.1.0 should do)
  * ..

 # Usage